Skip to main content

 - There is no enrollment or registration for the certificate program -- just attend and check-in for your minimum five unique workshops in a certificate period, and we'll do the rest.

 - You do not have to be a Georgia State University (GSU) affiliate to attend the workshops or participate in the certificate program.
+Non-GSU folx are welcome to attend workshops and are eligible for the certificate program under the same rules/regulations described on this page.

 - If you've made your minimum five, you will receive a PDF version of the certificate via email.